LdT: An indicator of ionospheric activity based on statistical distributions in GNSS-derived TEC rates of change: dTEC Harmonisation/ normalisation

 \subsection{Normalisation of dTEC values}

 \losPath{L_p}

-\cRed{The first potential bias is} the geometry of the LOS between satellite and ground station: notably, LOS paths at a lower angle traverse the ionosphere -- and any irregularities in it -- at an oblique angle, and thus spend a longer time (or distance ${\losPath}$) under its influence \footnote{We assumed earlier that our ionosphere could be approximated as a thin shell for the purposes of localizing an intersection on a coarse scale; but of course the ionosphere is not thin, and any signal will interact with it over some finite distance.
+The first potential bias is the geometry of the LOS between satellite and ground station: notably, LOS paths at a lower angle traverse the ionosphere -- and any irregularities in it -- at an oblique angle, and thus spend a longer time (or distance ${\losPath}$) under its influence \footnote{We assumed earlier that our ionosphere could be approximated as a thin shell for the purposes of localizing an intersection on a coarse scale; but of course the ionosphere is not thin, and any signal will interact with it over some finite distance.
 Hence, this problem needs to be handled in order to be able to compare different dTEC values obtained from ray paths intersecting field-aligned irregularities in different ways.}.
 This gives such signals more opportunity to accumulate time-dependent perturbations, thus potentially affecting the estimated dTEC.
+In addition, the TEC estimates used to calculate the dTEC itself are based on IPPs which are further apart.

 However, it is not straighforward to justify a specific compensation or correction method on physical grounds.
 For example, if the dTEC was largely due to one brief local event, then we should not expect to apply a correction; whereas if the final dTEC resulted from a diffusion-like process then the correction should be proportional to $\sqrt{\losPath}$; but if drift-like then the correction should be proportional to just ${\losPath}$.
 Worse, different receive events may produce dTEC values which have a diversity of histories, each containing different contributions from a variety of perturbation mechanisms.
 Accordingly in what follows we take a data-driven, distributional approach to ensure that the statistics of dTEC events at different path-angles match as closely as possible.